MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 ## Release notes

 ### Current release: Version 1.0.1

-    - This is the General Availability (GA) version of EXO PowerShell V2 Module.
-It is stable and ready for being used in production environments.
+- This is the General Availability (GA) version of the EXO PowerShell V2 Module.
+It is stable and ready for use in production environments.

 - Get-ExoMobileDeviceStatistics cmdlet now supports Identity parameter.

-    - Improved reliability of session auto-reconnect in certain cases where script was executing for ~50minutes and threw "Cmdlet not found" error due to a bug in auto-reconnect logic.
+- Improved reliability of session auto-reconnect in certain cases where a script was running for ~50 minutes and threw a "Cmdlet not found" error due to a bug in auto-reconnect logic.

-    - Fixed data-type issues of two commonly used attributed "User" and "MailboxFolderUser" for easy migration of scripts.
+- Fixed data-type issues of two commonly used "User" and "MailboxFolderUser" attributes for easy migration of scripts.

-    - Enhanced support for filters as it now supports 4 more operators - endswith, contains, not and notlike support.
-Please check online documentation for attributes which are not supported in filter string.
+- Enhanced support for filters as it now supports four more operators: EndsWith, Contains, Not and NotLike support.
+Check online documentation for attributes that aren't supported in filters.

 ### Previous releases